grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 So you need to loop over the slice of queries, process each query and return the results of all queries.

 In the tutorial we have extract a function named `query` to take care of each query model.
-Since each plugin have their own unique query model, Grafana sends it to the backend as JSON.
+Since each plugin have their own unique query model, Grafana sends it to the backend plugin as JSON.
 Therefore the plugin needs to Unmarshal the query model into something easier to work with.

-As you can see the sample only returning countries.
+As you can see the sample only returns static numbers.
 Try to extend the plugin to return other types of data.
+You can read more about how to (build data frames in our docs)[https://grafana.com/docs/grafana/latest/plugins/developing/dataframes].

 {{< /tutorials/step >}}
 {{< tutorials/step duration="1" title="Add support for health checks" >}}